 Treating pain with hot and cold can be extremely effective for a number of different conditions and injuries, and can be a great option when you don't have time to get into the clinic to see Dr. Davis right away.
-The tricky part is knowing what situations calls for hot, and which calls for cold.
-Dr. Davis says, sometimes a single treatment will even include both!
+The tricky part is knowing when to use hot, and when to grab the ice.
+Sometimes, we recommend for a single treatment to use both!

 How it works